micronaut-projects/presentations/devnexus-2019-grails-micronaut.md

 ![original](images/oci-backgrounds/oci-white.png)

 * Micronaut Supports Message-Drive Microservices
-* Can be run as standalone processes (No http server)
+* Can be run as standalone processes (No HTTP server)
 * Use `@RabbitListener` for Rabbit
 * Use `@KafkaListener` for Kafka